tandrewnichols/vim-determined/README.md

 #### Manual

 Clone this repository and copy the files in plugin/, autoload/, and doc/ to their respective directories in your vimfiles, or copy the text from the github repository into new files in those directories.
-Make sure to run `:helptag`.
+Make sure to run `:helptags`.

 #### Plug (https://github.com/junegunn/vim-plug)